suchipi/bass-clef/README.md

 //   positionalArgs: []
 // }

 // Valid hints are Number, Boolean, String, or Path.
-Number, Boolean, and String are the standard JS globals, but Path is a value exported by the library: import { Path } from "clef-parse";
+Number, Boolean, and String are the standard JS globals, but Path is the class from the npm package "nice-path", which is re-exported by clef-parse: import { Path } from "clef-parse";

-// When you provide the Path hint, clef-parse will convert the input string into an absolute path: const result3 = parseArgv(
+// When you provide the Path hint, clef-parse will interpret the input string as a path (relative to cwd unless it's absolute), and return a `Path` object.
+It will always be an absolute path. const result3 = parseArgv(
   ["--bundle", "--input", "index.js", "--output", "bundle.js", "-v"],
   {